DaoCloud/DaoCloud-docs/docs/en/docs/install/index.md

 # Overview

-DCE 5.0 has two versions: Community package and Enterprise package.
+DCE 5.0 has two versions: DCE Community and DCE 5.0 Enterprise.

-The Community package includes Container Management, Global Management, and Insight modules, which can be used for free permanently.
+The DCE Community includes Container Management, Global Management, and Insight modules, which can be used for free permanently.

-The Enterprise package can be purchased on demand with advanced modules such as Service Mesh, Microservice Engine, MultiCloud Management, Data Middleware, Container Registry, etc. in addtion to those modules contained in the Community package.
+DCE 5.0 Enterprise can be purchased on demand with advanced modules such as Service Mesh, Microservice Engine, MultiCloud Management, Data Middleware, Container Registry, etc. in addtion to those modules contained in the DCE Community.
 It has more comprehensive features and can better meet the needs of production environments.

 <table>